canove/whaticket-community/README.md

 # WhaTicket

+**NOTE**: The new version of whatsapp-web.js required Node 14.
+Upgrade your installations to keep using it.

 A _very simple_ Ticket System based on WhatsApp messages.

 Backend uses [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) to receive and send WhatsApp messages, create tickets from them and store all in a MySQL database.